 However, some may think that bargaining with your child is not an effective parenting technique, but if done correctly, bargaining with your child will not compromise your authority, in fact it will actually strengthen it even more.

 Children are more likely to respect parents who show a willingness to listen to their side of an argument and whilst they are living together with you in your home, your children have no choice but to accept your authority.
 That does not mean that you should not listen to their opinions.

 Negotiating with your children creates a win-win situation that benefits both parents and children.
 By showing your kids that you are approachable and open to their views, opinions, wants and needs, you are teaching your kids a quality that they can adopt for when they eventually reach adolescence.

-There are many things that we as parents can do to manage changing child behaviour.
-Behavior doesn’t usually change overnight, though and a behaviour that you think you have quashed may reappear in the future.
-Only thing is, it will be a little easier to change a second time round.
+There are many things that we as parents can do to manage to change a child's behavior.
+Behavior doesn't usually change overnight, though, and behaviour that you think you have quashed may reappear in the future.
+The only thing is, it will be a little easier to change a second time round.